 2) Business Overdraft

 Again another popular option and often at the forefront when anyone starts a business or your business needs some extra cash throughout the year.
 This is a great product if you are an established business that needs some funds for a short period of time.
 The banks can give you the £100K overdraft you need to put the deposit down on that business premises you have been looking at or buy the materials that you need for the new contract you have just won.
-In certain scenarios this product certainly fills the spot, but in allot of scenarios such as new start businesses, loss making business, businesses with bad credit and in some scenarios certain industry sectors are off limits within some banks internal underwriters.
-Even if you can get an overdraft the interest charges, late payment fees and with some banks the annual renewal fee can often prove to be a costly facility and more often than not that overdraft you took out as a short term solution can often be with you for years, because its easy to dig a hole but it’s a lot harder to get out of one.
+In certain scenarios this product certainly fills the spot factoring, but in allot of scenarios such as new start businesses, loss making business, and businesses with bad credit and in some scenarios certain industry sectors are off limits within some banks internal underwriters.
+Even if you can get an overdraft the interest charges, late payment fees and with some banks the annual renewal fee can often prove to be a costly facility and more often than not that overdraft you took out as a short term solution can often be with you for years, because it’s easy to dig a hole but it’s a lot harder to get out of one.

 3) Attract an Angel Investor